 4. Collection of Ticks

 4.1.
-Anesthetize the mouse as above.
+Anesthetize the mouse as in step 2.1 above.

-4.2 Make a cross cut to the plastic with a scalpel.
-This cross shaped cut enables easy removal of engorged ticks and detachment of the ticks if necessary.
-(Figure 3A)
+4.2 Make a cross cut (Figure 3A) to the plastic with a scalpel.

+NOTE: This cross shaped cut enables easy collection of engorged ticks or detachment of the feeding ticks if necessary.

 4.3.
 If needed, reclose the capsule by sticking an adhesive plastic patch to the transparent plastic (20 mm diameter, Figure 3B).
-If collection of ticks at multiple time points is desired, the same sticky plastic patch can be used.

-NOTE: If the protocol requires, you may also euthanize the mouse, remove the capsule and collect/detach the ticks (Figure 3C).
+NOTE: If collection of ticks at multiple time points is desired, the same sticky plastic patch can be used.
+If the protocol requires, you may also euthanize the mouse, remove the capsule and collect/detach the ticks (Figure 3C).

 5. Recovery of the mice